Behind the booming astronomy community in the United Arab Emirates’ capital is a Filipino overseas worker.

 He is Alejandro Palado, a 47-year-old native of San Juan, Ilocos Sur and the co-founder of Al Sadeem Observatory in Al Wathba, Abu Dhabi.

 Al Sadeem Observatory is the first observatory in Abu Dhabi.
-It officially opened to the public in 2016, welcoming curious sky watchers from all walks of life.
+It officially opened in 2016, welcoming curious sky watchers from all walks of life.
 From this modest property by the outskirts of the Arab nation’s capital, Al Sadeem brings them closer to the stars.

-As the director of the facility, Palado manages the observatory’s equipment, particularly their prized 16-inch Meade LX850 telescope.
+As the director, Palado manages the observatory’s equipment, particularly their prized 16-inch Meade LX850 telescope.
 The farthest sky object it had ever taken a photo of?
 The Messier 101, otherwise known as the Pinwheel Galaxy, a face-on spiral galaxy in the constellation Ursa Major — 21 million light-years away from Earth.

-Palado is also a favorite resource person of the region’s local magazines and broadsheets for anticipated astronomical events and unusual phenomena in the night sky.
+Palado is also the favorite resource person of the region’s local magazines and broadsheets for anticipated astronomical events and unusual phenomena in the night sky.

 When he’s not entertaining questions from the media, Palado can be found in the observatory’s dome with their resident astronomer Aldrin Gabuya, a 23-year-old kabayan and alumnus of Rizal Technological University’s Astronomy Technology course.
-Palado and Gabuya work side by side in giving lectures to visitors.
+Palado and Gabuya work together in giving lectures to visitors.
 Usually, they are students doing field trips at the observatory or foreign tourists with Al Sadeem on their bucket list.